Breaking the coherence barrier: A new theory for compressed sensing: The need for a new theory

 \section{The need for a new theory}

-We now ask the following question: does the standard theory of compressed sensing explain its empirical success in the aforementioned applications?
-We now argue that the answer is no. Specifically, even in fundamental applications such as MRI (recall that MRI was one of the first applications of compressed sensing, due to the pioneering work of Lustig et al.\ \cite{Lustig2,LustigThesis,Lustig3,Lustig}), there is a significant gap between theory and practice.
+Let us ask the following question: does the standard theory of CS explain its empirical success in the aforementioned applications?
+We now argue that the answer is no. Specifically, even in well-known applications such as MRI (recall that MRI was one of the first applications of CS, due to the pioneering work of Lustig et al.\ \cite{Lustig2,LustigThesis,Lustig3,Lustig}), there is a significant gap between theory and practice.